7 Google Trends Alternatives & Competitors (2022)

 As you scroll through the database and find trends you’re interested in, you can:

 - Star them and add them to projects in the Exploding Topics dashboard.

 - Monitor trends and set up email alerts to be notified of major trend updates.

-- View meta trends to discover more insights about trends you’re tracking.
+- View meta trends to discover more insights about the trends you’re tracking.

-We also send weekly trend reports in our email newsletter so you can read about new trends as soon as they’re published in our database.
+We also send weekly trend reports via email so you can read about new trends as soon as they’re published in our database.
 These give you early, early info so you stay ahead of trends and know what’s coming before it’s obvious.

 How To Use Exploding Topics for Trend Forecasting, Analysis, & Tracking: Feature Demo

 Exploding Topics is really easy to navigate because all of our features are displayed across the top menu bar.
 Discovery starts in the central trend database where you can look at trends based on your interest.
 We have categories like beauty, technology, fitness, healthcare, companies, pets, media, travel, and more.
 You can also search trends by status (e.g., Regular, Peaked, Exploding) or change the date range to update results.